Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Discussion

-The traditional hydrodynamic modes of transfer and the spintronic waves we propose to underpin information transfer are expected to coexist in a real chiral flock.
+Moreover, both the primary wave propagation for the Goldstone mode `second sound' waves of Toner-Tu \cite{toner_flocks_1998,dadhichi_nonmutual_2020} and phenomenological spin-wave models \cite{cavagna_flocking_2015,yang_hydrodynamics_2015} predict linear dispersion $\omega(k)\propto k$ (see Figure~\ref{fig:signal}).
+This mode, and the foregoing, are expected to coexist with the spintronic waves that we propose underpins information transfer in real chiral flocks.
 Nevertheless, we expect regimes in which orientation (magnons) should persist when sound waves in density fail, and regimes where physical transport (agent velocity) poses clear limitations on the second sound propagation, but where the magnons are nevertheless able to transmit phase gradients at great speed.
 These cases offer ways to test the degree to which a chiral active matter is indistinguishable from a dissipative spintronic fluid.